yogesh-nepal/hangfire.jobs/README.md

 ## Getting Started

-To run the HangfireDemo project locally:
+To run the hangfire.jobs project locally:

 1. Clone the repository.
 2. Install the .NET 8 SDK and Hangfire NuGet packages.